-If you want good soil, bumper crops, no weeding, and more time to do the things you want —- mulching can go a long way towards reaching your goals.
+If you want good soil, bumper crops, no or very little weeding, and more time to do the things you want —- mulching can go a long way towards reaching your goals.

 All content including pictures is copyrighted by TendingMyGarden.com.
 All rights are reserved.